 C. Procedure for Implementation of Plan

-The PIP, including any support offered, shall be reflected in writing, and signed by the faculty member, his or her supervisor, Department Head, and the appropriate Vice President.
-In the case of teaching faculty members, the Dean and Provost need to approve and sign the plan.
+The PIP, including any support offered, shall be reflected in writing, and signed by the teaching or administrative faculty member and the Department Head or supervisor.

 D. Sanctions for Failure to Fulfill Plan Requirements